Fortis price target raised to C$63 from C$59 at CIBC

-CIBC raised the firm’s price target on Fortis (FTS) to C$63 from C$59 and keeps a Neutral rating on the shares.
+CIBC analyst Mark Jarvi raised the firm’s price target on Fortis (FTS) to C$63 from C$59 and keeps a Neutral rating on the shares.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>